blossom-babs/social-media-server/note.md

 7. Login with jwt access on postman

 8. revisit req.user = verified on jwt verify - note that on login - user details is stored in userDetails

+9. In postman, test authorization bearer token

+10. How do I keep track of my followers, people who follow me